kuldeepsharma1/cyber-honey-pot/README.md

 ### Introduction

-The Python PLC Honey Pot Project is a distributed system designed to mimic the behavior of real SCADA network control flow between the PLC and HMI, luring potential red team attackers into interacting with it.
-This helps in studying attack methods, DFIR data set collection, preventing unauthorized access, and improving security measures in industrial environments for the blue team defenders.
-The system includes below three subsystem:
+The Python PLC Honeypot Project is a distributed cybersecurity solution designed to mimic the behavior of real SCADA network control flows between Programable Logic Controllers (PLCs) and Human-Machine Interfaces (HMIs), the honey pot is a full digital equivalent VM based system without any special OT-hardware.
+This system lures potential red team attackers into engaging with a simulated OT (Operational Technology) environment, enabling the collection of attack data, Digital Forensics and Incident Response (DFIR) datasets, and supporting the development of enhanced security measures.
+It also provides a platform for blue team defenders to monitor, analyze, and respond to cyber threats in industrial environments.
+The system is divided into three main subsystems:

-- **PLC emulators sub system**:  Schneider Modicon M22X (Modbus-TCP) simulators and Siemens-S712xx (S7Comm) simulator which can handler the related OT control request and run the ladder logic.
+- **PLC Emulators Subsystem**: The subsystem includes multiple `PLC_Emulation_VM`s to simulate Schneider Modicon M22X (Modbus-TCP) and Siemens S712xx (S7Comm) PLCs, capable of handling OT control requests and executing ladder logic to replicate realistic PLC behaviors.
-- **PLC Controllers sub system** :  PLC remote controller programs simulate the 1 to 1, 1 to N, or N to N HMI-PLC control workflow in OT environment and report the verification state to monitor system.
+- **PLC Controllers Subsystem**: The subsystem includes multiple `PLC_Contoller_VM`s to mimics various control workflows (1-to-1, 1-to-N, and N-to-N HMI-PLC interactions) in OT environments, validating control interactions and reporting verification states to the monitoring system.
-- **Honeypot monitor sub system** : Orchestrator Hub to collect and process all the PLC emulator report, controller report, VM and network archived log files to create the honeypot situation visualization, alerting and notification.
+- **Honeypot Monitor Subsystem**: The subsystem includes one `Monitor_Hub_VM` and one `Log_Archive_Database_VM` to aggregate and process reports from PLC emulators, controllers, and network logs.
+It provides visualization, alerts, and notifications to defenders via different web based interactive dashboard.

 The system structure and workflow diagram is shown below: